Mapping China's Global Investments and Inequality

 Measuring Economic Inequality with Nighttime Lights

-How equally or unequally is economic activity distributed within countries?
-Using annual data on the geographical dispersion of nighttime light, the Connective Financing report calculates a Gini coefficient to consistently measure economic inequality from year to year in more than 32,000 localities around the world.
+Using annual data on nighttime lights, we calculate a numerical scole, a Gini coefficient, to consistently measure economic inequality from year to year in more than 32,000 localities around the world.

-Each locality receives a Gini score that varies from 0 to 1.
-A Gini of 1 represents perfect economic inequality: a province or district in which a single 1 km x 1 km square of land contains all the economic activity in that administrative area.
-A Gini of 0 represents the opposite: a province of perfect economic equality where every single 1 km x 1 km grid cell in the province has the same level of economic activity.
-Compare the 2012 Gini scores for ADM1 districts in West Africa (left) to the satellite image of those distric's nighttime lights in 2012 (right).
-Districts in yellow and green contain more equal dispersions of economic activity, while districts in orange and red are less equal in how economic activity is distributed.
+Each locality receives a score from 0-1.
+A Gini of 1 represents total economic inequality, where a single square kilometer contains all the economic activity in that locality.
+A Gini of 0 represents total economic equality, where every square kilometer in that locality has the same level of economic activity.
+Compare the Gini scores for districts in West Africa (left) to the satellite image of nighttime lights (right).
+Economic activity is more equally distributed within green and yellow districts, while districts in orange and red are more unequal.

-By observing how economic inequality changes over time, and by combining these measures with new data on the locations of Chinese Government-financed projects worldwide, the Connective Financing report evaluates how Chinese investments influence the geographic distribution of economic activity within provinces and districts in low- and middle-income countries.
+By combining these measures of inequality with new data on the locations of Chinese Government-financed projects worldwide, the Connective Financing report evaluates how Chinese investments are influencing the geographic distribution of economic activity in low- and middle-income countries.